 To our knowledge, our unlabeled endocardial electrogram dataset is the largest in AF deep learning literature.
-However, augmentation methods remain available which could have increased the effective size of our dataset.
-While our unlabeled dataset was sufficient for our pretraining task to improve our final classification, we did not explore data augmentation as a means of increasing the size of the unlabeled or labeled dataset.
+However, augmentation methods remain available which could have increased the effective size of our driver dataset.
+While our unlabeled dataset was sufficient for our pretraining task to improve our final classification, we did not explore data augmentation as a means of increasing the size of the labeled dataset.
 Such augmentations could improve network outcomes and should be investigated.

 In this work, we utilized minimally preprocessed electrograms as input to our networks, using only QRSsubtraction and filtration of powerline noise.
 This allows for faster determination of drivers, reducing patient procedure time.
-Additionally, networks may be able to identify markers of drivers in raw electrograms that are otherwise undetectable to the human eye.
-Unnecessary removal of raw signal may degrade network performance.
+Additionally, networks may be able to identify undiscovered markers of drivers in raw electrograms, and as such unnecessary removal of raw signal may degrade network performance.
+Our QRSsubtraction and powerline-filtration may have undermined network performance; future studies may evaluate whether these adjustments had a deleterious impact.

 Other machine learning algorithms in literature have achieved driver classification accuracies of up to 95%, exceeding our network performance [4], [6], [11].
-We attribute this to differences in electrograms capture modality and use of phase maps rather than minimally processed electrograms.
+We attribute this to differences in electrogram capture modality and use of phase maps rather than minimally processed electrograms.
 When limited to deep neural networks trained on high-density endocardial mapping datasets, we find comparable accuracies (~80%) [11].
-Additionally, heterogeneity in dataset difficulty remains unexplored, preventing direct comparison of our results to others.
+Additionally, heterogeneity in dataset "difficulty" remains unexplored, preventing direct comparison of our results to others.
 Our innovation is in the introduction of pretraining to driver classification, where we show improvement in driver detection accuracy after pretraining.
 When combined with other advances in network design, data collection, and training routines, pretraining may lead deep learning algorithms to achieve results equal or superior to manual identification.